-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 85. Miscellaneous Telecommunications Services

 This exclusion provides that services for resale, ancillary charges separately stated, taxes collected by the seller from the purchaser, telecommunication services among an affiliated group as provided by 26 U.S.C.
 1504 and non-telecommunication property or services separately stated are not subject to the sales tax imposed upon telecommunications under R.S.
 47:301.1.